galenlim/hackthebox-htb-writeups/nest.md

 Let's start by enumerating the shares with smbmap.

-The first command fails to return anything, probably because as null sessions (unauthenticated) are not enabled.

-However, trying to list shares using a guest account is fruitful.
+The command below lists shares using a guest account.
 This `-R` flag lists the shares and its contents recursively.

 ```
-root@kali:~/htb# smbmap -H 10.10.10.178
-[+] IP: 10.10.10.178:445	Name: 10.10.10.178

 root@kali:~/htb# smbmap -H 10.10.10.178 -u guest -R
 [+] IP: 10.10.10.178:445	Name: 10.10.10.178
         Disk                                                  	Permissions	Comment